mui/mui-x/docs/data/charts/tooltip/tooltip.md

 );
 ```

-The ChartsTooltipContainer needs needs to be render before the pointer enters the SVG, because it uses this event to get pointer type.
+The ChartsTooltipContainer must render before the pointer enters the SVG because it uses this event to get the pointer type.
 :::

 ### Overriding placement